-Exempt Waterbodies Flow Control is not required for projects that discharge directly to, or indirectly to the following waters of Thurston County:
+Flow Control is not required for TDAs that discharge directly to the following waters of Thurston County:

-- Skookumchuck River: From its mouth to 1 mile upstream of Bucoda at SR507 mile post 11.0 - Nisqually River: From its mouth to its confluence with Big Creek. - Chehalis River: From its mouth to 1,500 feet downstream of confluence with Stowe Creek. - Capital Lake / Deschutes River: Downstream of Tumwater Falls. - Alder Lake - All Saltwater Bodies
+- Skookumchuck River: 1 mile upstream of Bucoda at SR507 mile post 11.0 - Nisqually River: Downstream of confluence with Big Creek. - Chehalis River: 1,500 feet downstream of confluence with Stowe Creek. - Capital Lake / Deschutes River: Downstream of Tumwater Falls. - Alder Lake - All Saltwater Bodies

-The requirements below apply to projects that discharge stormwater directly or indirectly through a conveyance system, into an exempt receiving water including a salt water body:
+The requirements below apply to projects that discharge stormwater directly or indirectly through a conveyance system, into an exempt receiving water including a saltwater body:

-- The direct discharge must not result in the diversion of drainage from any perennial stream classified as Types 1, 2, 3, or 4 in the State of Washington Interim Water Typing System, or Types "S", "F", or "Np" in the Permanent Water Typing System, or from any Category I, II, or III wetland; and - Flow splitting devices or drainage BMPs shall be applied to route the natural runoff volumes from the project site to any downstream Type 5 stream or Category IV wetland:
+- The direct discharge must not result in the diversion of drainage from any perennial stream classified as Types 1, 2, 3, or 4 in the State of Washington Interim Water Typing System, or Types "S", "F", or "Np" in the Permanent Water Typing System, or from any Category I, II, or III wetland; and - If flow splitters or conveyance elements are applied to route the natural runoff volumes from the project site to any downstream Type 5 stream or Category IV wetland, then: - Design of flow splitters or conveyance elements must be based on approved continuous simulation modeling analysis.
+The design must assure that flows delivered to Type 5 stream reaches will approximate, but in no case exceed, durations ranging from 50 percent of the 2-year to the 50-year peak flow.

-- Design of flow splitting devices or drainage BMPs will be based on continuous hydrologic modeling analysis.
-The design will assure that flows delivered to Type 5 stream reaches will approximate, but in no case exceed, durations ranging from 50 percent of the 2-year to the 50-year peak flow. - Flow splitting devices or drainage BMPs that deliver flow to Category IV wetlands will also be designed using continuous simulation hydrologic modeling to preserve pre-project wetland hydrologic conditions unless specifically waived or exempted by Thurston County; and - The project site must be drained by a conveyance system that is comprised entirely of manmade conveyance elements (e.g., pipes, ditches, outfall protection, etc.) and extends to the ordinary high water line of the exempt receiving water; and - The conveyance system between the project site and the exempt receiving water shall have sufficient hydraulic capacity to convey discharges from future buildout conditions (under current zoning) of the site, and the existing condition from non-project areas from which runoff is or will be collected; and - Any erodible elements of the manmade conveyance system must be adequately stabilized to prevent erosion under the conditions noted above.
+- Flow splitters or conveyance elements that deliver flow to Category IV wetlands must also be designed using approved continuous simulation modeling to preserve pre-project wetland hydrologic conditions unless specifically waived or exempted by Thurston County. - The TDA must be drained by a conveyance system that is comprised entirely of manmade conveyance elements (e.g., pipes, ditches, outfall protection, etc.) and extends to the ordinary high water line of the exempt receiving water. - The conveyance system between the TDA and the exempt receiving water shall have sufficient hydraulic capacity to convey discharges from future build-out conditions (under current zoning) from contributing areas of the Site, and the existing condition from contributing off-site areas. - Any erodible elements of the manmade conveyance system must be adequately stabilized to prevent erosion under the conditions noted above.

-For discharges to a conveyance system discharging to salt water see Core Requirement #11 for additional requirements.
+For discharges to a conveyance system discharging to saltwater see Core Requirement #11 for additional requirements.
 Flow control may be required if the conveyance system capacity is limited.